A New Lotka-Volterra Model of Competition With Strategic Aggression -- Civil Wars When Strategy Comes Into Play: Characterization of when

 where the function~$\sigma$ is defined in~\eqref{f:sigma}.
-In this set, it holds that~$\dot{v}=0$ and~$\dot{u}>0$, thus the normal derivative pointing outward~$\mathcal{A}_3$ is negative, so the trajectories cannot go outside~$\mathcal{A}_3$ passing through this side.
+In this set, it holds that~$\dot{v}=0$ and~$\dot{u}>0$, thus the normal derivative pointing outward~$\mathcal{A}_3$ is negative, so the trajectories cannot exit~$\mathcal{A}_3$ passing through this side.